zenhack/c-ast/README.md

 ...which can then be fed through a C compiler.

-This is interesting because it allows use of scheme to easily manipulate C programs -- many the same benefits of a proper list-style macro system can be used to write low-level code.
+This is interesting because it allows use of scheme to easily manipulate C programs -- many the same benefits of a proper lisp-style macro system can be used to write low-level code.

 The intention is for this to be a building block for building other